Debitsuccess/debitsuccess-api/docs/Introduction/3-REST-API-Change-History.md

 > Please note that these features are in our roadmap for the next three months but we do not have a definite ETA.

 * ~~New customer services API endpoint to create, get, and update guarantor details will soon be available.~~
-* Enhancement to the [Realtime Payment Widget](https://debitsuccess.stoplight.io/docs/debitsuccess-api/docs/Widgets/Real-time-payment-widget.md) to support account payments.
+* Enhancement to the [Real Time Payment Widget](https://debitsuccess.stoplight.io/docs/debitsuccess-api/docs/Widgets/Real-time-payment-widget.md) to support account payments.
 * Enhancement to the [close account](https://debitsuccess.stoplight.io/docs/debitsuccess-api/b3A6ODQ0Nzk0MA-close-account) endpoint with additional cancellation options.

 *****